supersurviveur/typst-math/README.md

 - **Colors**: Select your theme colors.
 - **RenderSymbolsOutsideMath**: If set to true, the extension will render symbols everywhere in the document, not only in math equations.
-- **RenderPunctuation**: If set to true, the extension will render punctuation symbols like space, wj, space.quad...
+- **RenderSpace**: If set to true, the extension will render space symbols like space, wj, space.quad...
 - **RenderingMode**: Choose if you want to render just simple symbols or complex equations too.

 # TODO